 Training and Equipment:

-Swim training is with Clovis Swim Club so we have more time to focus on the bike and run training.
-Swimmers may be assessed and assigned to their appropriate swim group.
-This gives athletes the opportunity to swim several days per week.
-Information and registration can be found on the Clovis Swim Club website.
-We will schedule an occasional open water swim trainings at Lake Millerton (in shallow water) so that the athletes are familiar with lake swimming.
+Youth swim training is with Clovis Swim Club so we have more time to focus on the bike and run training.
+Swimmers will assessed and assigned to their appropriate swim group.
+This gives athletes the opportunity to swim multiple days per week.
+Assessment date and time can be found on the homepage of the Clovis Swim Club website.
+We will schedule an occasional open water swim trainings at Lake Millerton (in shallow water) so that the athletes get familiar with lake swimming.

 Bike

-You should have a bike in good operating condition and an approved bike helmet.
+You should have a bike (with a freewheel) in good operating condition and an approved bike helmet.
 Appropriate biking apparel will be discussed at practice.

 Run